 About Randy Pacheco, LMT

-I provide in-home bodywork and massage therapy sessions to locations within 30 miles of downtown West Palm Beach, Florida.
+I provide in-home integrative bodywork and massage therapy sessions within 20 miles of downtown West Palm Beach, Florida.
+I also am licensed in the states of Massachusetts and Colorado and provide sessions there when traveling.

-Since 1993, I have worked for many chiropractors, rehabilitation centers, health clubs, salons and high-end spas, both in California, Colorado, and now in West Palm Beach, Florida.
-From 1999-2020, I had an office setting private practice and realized how limiting it was for my clientele’s needs, which has lead me to be an exclusive in-home/mobile service provider.
-I strive to hear your health/wellness needs and to meet those needs, give you undivided attention you deserve, and to provide a relaxed atmosphere in your home that facilitates your healing, well-being, and balance restoring.
+Since 1993, I've worked with numerous chiropractors, rehabilitation centers, health clubs, salons, and high-end spas in California, Colorado, and now West Palm Beach, Florida.
+From 1999–2020, I maintained a private practice in an office setting but realized how limiting it was for my clients' needs.
+This led me to become an exclusive in-home/mobile service provider.
+I strive to understand your health and wellness needs, give you the undivided attention you deserve, and provide a relaxed atmosphere in your home that facilitates healing, well-being, and balance.

 If you have questions prior to booking your session, you may Contact Me via this website.